 - NFL Entry Age – This is the age that each prospect is on January 1st of the year they are being drafted in.
 What I’ve learned is future elite wide receivers tend to enter before the age of 22, but top 24 wide receivers, in general, enter before the age of 23.

 - Prospect Success Indicator Percentile Rank: This is the percentage of how closely the prospect compared to the Top 24 wide receiver profile.
 The higher the rank, the close the match to the ideal profile.
 The percentile rank will continue to be refined as time goes on as I grow my sample size, add new metrics, and new data points with each year.

 - Prospect Success Indicator Ceiling Rank – This is the max percent a prospect could have achieved if his entire athletic profile were complete.
-For example, very year some prospects refuse to participate in agility drills, like the 3 cone drill, or never get their hands measured, for each missing data point I account for it in the Ceiling Score.
-Assuming the prospect did participate and did hit the necessary threshold to achieve receive credit for that this is is max score he could’ve achieved.
+For example, every year some prospects refuse to participate in agility drills, like the 3 cone drill, or never get their hands measured, for each missing data point I account for it in the Ceiling Score.
+Assuming the prospect did participate and did hit the necessary threshold to receive credit for this is the max score he could’ve achieved.